codergeek121/custom_elements-rails/README.md

 ## How it works

 `eagerDefineCustomElementsFrom` will parse the JSON-importmap rendered by the `importmap-rails` gem.
-It registers custom elements with `customElements.define(...)` to the browser's custom element registry based on the filename automatically.
+It registers custom elements with `customElements.define(...)` in the browser's registry based on the filename automatically.

 ```
 custom_elements/hello_element.js // will register <app-hello>